bioinf-mcb/MANIAC/README.md

 1. Full genome files (for the fragment calculation),
 2. Nucleotide or amino-acid coding-sequences (for the BBH calculation).

 Each file should be in FASTA format.
-The header convention for CDS input should be the genome name, followed by a `_CDS` sting, followed by its unique suffix.
+The header convention for CDS input should be the genome name, followed by a `_CDS` string, followed by its unique suffix.
 For example, if genome named **XYZ_phageVp123** has three coding sequences, the input file headers could be

 `>XYZ_phageVp123_CDS1`, `>XYZ_phageVp123_CDS2` and `>XYZ_phageVp123_CDS5`